asilverstorm/CrystalClearVision/README.md

 ## Support
 Join the original ClearVision [discord server](https://discord.gg/dHaSxn3) and post in their support channel if you need additional help with your own customization!
 Special Thanks to gitlimes for his project that allowed me to easily get my own Discord Badge for this README.
 You can view this resource [HERE](https://github.com/gitlimes/dcbadge?tab=readme-ov-file#user-account)

+### Disclaimer
+!!
+ASSUME CHANGES HAVE BEEN MADE TO ALL FILES IN THIS REPOSITORY BY ASILVERSTORM !!
+(This disclaimer is made in an effort to be compliant with the Apache License the original work is distributed under)